 *Additional courses can be offered on-site at school locations in collaboration with school districts.
 Please contact Dr. Nicole Pyle at firstname.lastname@example.org or 435-797-0392 if you are interested in this option.

-There are two ways to pursue the Level I Reading Endorsement: 1) as a non-matriculated graduate student for the reading endorsement only; 2) as a master's degree student, with the reading endorsement courses used as electives.
+There are two ways to pursue a Secondary Literacy Interventionist endorsement at USU: (1) as a non-matriculated graduate student for the literacy endorsement only, or (2) as a master's degree student with the literacy endorsement courses used as electives.
 To become a non-matriculated graduate student, you must complete an online application here: http://rgs.usu.edu/graduateschool/apply/.
 Browse all instructions for the application.

 We highly recommend that you pursue the second path.
-If you start taking classes as a non-matriculated student, please be aware that if you change your mind and decide to go for the master's, only 12 of the non-matriculated credits can be transferred into your master's degree program.
+If you start taking classes as a non-matriculated student, please be aware that if you change your mind and decide to enroll in the master's program, only 12 of the non-matriculated credits can be transferred into your master's degree program.